OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 You can skip this section for vCenter Hosts.

-Upgrade the OpenNebula node KVM or LXD packages, using the package manager of your OS.
+Upgrade the OpenNebula node KVM or LXC packages, using the package manager of your OS.

 For example, in a rpm-based Linux distribution simply execute: